Darrell Evans: 1974 to 1976 seasons

 Prior to the 1974 season, Evans pursued salary arbitration, where he was awarded a $52,500 salary.
 Evans appeared in 160 games at third base for the Braves.
 For the second consecutive year, he led the majors in walks, tallying a career-high 126 bases on balls.
-In a remarkable turn-around, the player formerly known as "Clank" had a 3.45 range factor and led all National League third basemen with a 2.7 Defensive Wins Above Replacement rating.
+In a remarkable turn-around, the player formerly known as "Clank" had a 3.45 range factor and led the National League with a 2.7 Defensive Wins Above Replacement rating.
 He also ranked among the National League's leaders with 269 times on base (fourth), 25 home runs (tied for sixth), 99 runs scored (seventh), and a 7.2 overall Wins Above Replacement rating (seventh).
 His 1974 performance was nevertheless considered disappointing in light of a 41-point drop in his batting average and expectations created by his 1973 season.
 Evans attributed his less impressive performance in part to "personal problems, some private things that were bothering me."

 The 1975 season was Evans' final full season with the Braves.
 Following the trade of Hank Aaron, Evans took over Aaron's third spot in the batting over.
 After a strong start in April, Evans' output slowed.
 He ended up batting .243 in 156 games.
 His power output also declined, as he totaled just 22 home runs and 73 RBIs to go along with a .406 slugging percentage.
 Evans' output declined further at the start of the 1976 season.
 With Jerry Royster taking over at third base, Evans was moved to first base.
 After 44 games, Evans' batting average stood at .173 with only one home run.
 He sought to remedy the slump by switching from contact lenses to glasses.
 Evans later recalled: "It was the one time in my career when I really doubted myself.
 I couldn't seem to do anything right.
 I couldn't see the ball very well and I wasn't being patient at the plate.
 Then I'd take a pitch and it would be right down the middle."